 By default, Categories are shared with all SpeechMiner users.
-You can specify groups, workgroups, roles, and/or specific users with whom a Category should be shared.
+You can change this by specifying groups, workgroups, roles, and/or specific users with whom a Category should be shared.

 Note: Category sharing does not affect which calls a user can see or play back.